SilvioWeging/kASA/README.md

 ### Shrink
 ##### Context
-Should updating your index not happen that often or you would like better performance and less space usage on your disk, shrinking it does the trick. kASA has two options:
+Should updating your index not happen that often or you would like better performance and less space usage on your disk, shrinking it does the trick. kASA has multiple options:

 1. The first way deletes a certain percentage of k-mers from every taxon.
 This may be lossy but impacts the accuracy not that much if your sequencing depth is high enough.
 2. The second option is lossless but it assumes, that your content file is not larger than 65535 entries and that you don't need k's smaller than 7.
 This will reduce the size of the index by half but your index cannot be updated afterwards.
 Great for storing the index on an external drive.
+3. This lossy option determines the (normalized binary) entropy of every k-mer and throws away anything not containing enough information.
+For example: AAABBBAAABBB would be thrown away but ABCDEFGAAABC wouldn't.

 The parameter `-o` also decides here, where to put your new index.
 ##### Necessary paramameters
-* `-s (--strategy) <1 or 2>`: Shrink the index in the first or second way.
-This parameter may also be applied when building the index.
+* `-s (--strategy) <1, 2 or 3>`: Shrink the index in the first or second way.
 Default is 2.
 * `-g (--percentage) <integer>`: Deletes the given percentage of k-mers from every taxon.
-Default is 50.
+This parameter may also be applied when building the index (for example: -g 50 skips every second k-mer).
 * `-o (--outgoing) <file>`: Output path and name of your shrunken index file.
 Your other index cannot be overwritten with this.
 Default: takes your index file and appends a "_s".
 ##### Example call
 ```
 <path to kASA>/kASA shrink -c <content file> -d <path and name of the index file> -o <path and name of the new index> -s <1 or 2> -g <percentage> -t <temporary directory>
 e.g.: [weging@example ~] kASA/kASA shrink -c work/content.txt -d work/exampleIndex -o work/exampleIndex_s -s 2 -t work/tmp/
 e.g.: [weging@example ~] kASA/kASA shrink -c work/content.txt -d work/exampleIndex -s 1 -g 25 -t work/tmp/
+e.g.: [weging@example ~] kASA/kASA build -c work/content.txt -d work/exampleIndex -g 50 -i work/example.fasta -m 8 -t work/tmp/ -n 2
 ```

 ### Miscellaneous